amphe-os/classcharts-dart/README.md

 ## Usage

-This Example uses classdarts to authenticate and get basic infomation about the user
+This example uses classdarts to authenticate and get basic infomation about the user

 ```dart
 void main() async {